-Note: Always remember to open the bypass handle before opening the front door.
+Note: Always remember to pull the bypass handle out before opening the front door.
 When opening the front door to reload or re-arrange logs, it is advisable to open the door just a crack, pause for a moment then open the door completely.
 This procedure allows the firebox to clear of smoke before the door is open fully.
 In addition, reloading on a bed of hot, red coals reduces smoking time and brings fresh fuel up to a high temperature rapidly.
-During the refueling and rekindling of a cool fire, or a fire that has burned down to the charcoal phase, operate the stove at a medium to high firing rate for about 10 minutes to ensure that the catalysts reach approximately 600 °F. Once the catalysts reach operating temperature, the bypass handle can be closed.
-When reloading the stove, try to keep an open path behind the Lower Primary Air Opening (LPAO).
-It is helpful to leave a small valley in the coal bed behind the LPAO to insure faster relighting.
+During the refueling and rekindling of a cool fire, or a fire that has burned down to the charcoal phase, operate the stove at a medium to high firing rate for about 10 minutes to ensure that the catalysts reach the "Catalyst Active" zone on the thermometer.
+Once the catalysts reach operating temperature, the bypass handle can be pushed in.